utcsilab/Diffusion_Inverse/README.md

-## Implementation of Posterior Sampling with Diffusion Models for MR Image Reconstruction
+## Posterior Sampling for Inverse problems via Diffusion Models

+This is an implemenation of posterior sampling with diffusion models to be used for solving inverse problems in computational imaging (e.g., MRI reconstruction, Image Deconvolution, Inpainting, Compressed Sensing, etc.).
+It is built atop the repo accompanying "Elucidating the Design Space of Diffusion-Based Generative Models" (https://arxiv.org/abs/2206.00364).
+See the repo for EDM here: https://github.com/NVlabs/edm

 ## Getting started